giotto-ai/giotto-tda/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 <!--
 A clear and concise description of what you want to happen.
+If you have ideas on how to implement your solution with (pseudo-)code, include them here.
 -->

 **Describe alternatives you've considered**